Kiki-s-homebox/webshop-frontend/GIT-GUIDELINES.md

 ### **Bugs** <a name="bugs"></a>

-   - **How to report bugs**: Create a ticket and notify group on telegram.
+   - **How to report bugs**: Create a ticket on trello and notify group on telegram.
 Try to estimate how critical the bug is since it affects on the fixing time

 ### **Security Best Practices** <a name="security"></a>